LatitudeAdjustment/todo/README.md

 ### Database Setup

-Run ecto.setup the development database by creating it and running the migrations.
+From the base project folder "/todo" run ecto.setup to initialize the development database by creating it and running migrations.

 ```bash
 mix ecto.setup
 ```

-These steps could be done separately.
+The database initialization steps could be done separately instead of via ecto.setup.
-Create the database.
+To do so, create the database.

 ```bash
 mix ecto.create